modxorg/Docs/en/building-sites/elements/template-variables/input-types/index.md

 ![](tv-image-new.png)

 Creates an image input form to browse the server for a file.
-Files can be uploaded through the MODx File Manager then.
+Files can be uploaded through the MODX File Manager then.

 In MODX 2.2+ there are no input options for Image TVs anymore.
 Instead, head over to the "Media Sources" tab and choose a media source to assign to this TV for every context.
 You can configure base paths and the like in the [Media Source](building-sites/media-sources "Media Sources").